t4rra/CCStopper/README.md

 ******
 **Issue:** Error message: `The target registry key cannot be found, or it has been edited already.
 Cannot proceed with Acrobat fix.` and there is no value in the registry.

-**Fix:** Create a DWORD value called `IsAMTEnforced` with a value of 1.
+**Fix:** Create a DWORD value (in the registry) called `IsAMTEnforced` with a value of 1.
 You will not need to patch Acrobat with the script after this.
 ******
 **Issue:** Resizing the command window breaks buttons.

 **Fix:** This is an issue with the GUI button plugin, please refrain from resizing the window.
-I've included a separate version of the script called `CCStopper-CMD` that keeps the keyboard input instead of the button input.
+An update will be released if there is a fix.
 ******
 ## Disclaimer/Notice

 **Disclaimer:** This script is in an early stage.
 There most likely will be bugs.
 I am not responsible for any damage or loss of data caused by this script.
 I am not affiliated with Adobe.

 **Notice:** Don't use this tool for piracy.
 It's illegal, and multi-billion dollar companies like Adobe _needs_ to profit off unreliable and overpriced software.
-Plus, Adobe will be sad :(
+Piracy actually _helps_ Adobe by increasing their market dominance.
+If you want to dethrone Adobe, use alternatives.

 ###### Made by esoda